 a.
 Concentration Risk

 That subjects 401(k) account holders to the risk of being overly concentrated in stocks.
-Rolling over 401(k) funds to an IRA can help mitigate that risk by offering a wider array of investment options.
+Rolling over 401(k) funds to an IRA can help mitigate that risk by offering a wider array of asset options.

 b.
 Credit Risk